FalixNodes-Software/KB-articles/content/_posts/minecraft/java/2025-05-29-custom-forge-fabric.md

 {% tab softwareType Fabric  %}
 1. Visit the official Fabric server download page [here](https://fabricmc.net/use/server/).

-2. Select the wanted Minecraft and Fabric version in the dropdowns.
+2. Select the desired Minecraft and Fabric version in the dropdowns.

 3. Click the "Executable Server (.jar)" button to start the download.